 We wandered to the back of the train to take in the view and bumped into a few of the passengers we had met the night before.

 My ear was seriously sore.
-I don’t know what happened (possible the change in altitude).
+I don’t know what happened (possibly the change in altitude).
 It REALLY needed to pop but was refusing to do so.
 I sat and whimpered as everyone around put the world to rights debating all those topics that you aren’t meant to bring up at dinner parties.
 Various solutions were offered.
 I tried hanging upside down from a chair, yawning, chewing gum and other home remedies.
 Finally, I decided just to pop a painkiller and get a soothing Amarula.

 Lunchtime rolled around very quickly and we weren’t all that hungry.
 Instead of the whole three-course spread, we shared one portion of bobotie with rice followed by panna cotta (because there is always room for dessert).
 Both were beautiful and sharing made them just the right size for an early lunch.